entozoon/slatest/README.md

     npm start

+## Ignore

+You might want to `.gitignore` your `.css` and `.js` files in the assets dir of your project, as they're likely being compiled.
+Just a suggestion, to avoid merge conflicts with your fellow devfellows.

 ## Structure

 Your directory wants typical Shopify theme directories such as layout, templates, sections, snippets, assets, ... etc. `.scss` files get compiled to `.css` which are, in turn, uploaded.
 Similarly, `.es6` to `.js`.